zhou-neurolab/zhou-neurolab.github.io/Research.md

 ## Methodology

+To answer these questions, we use an integrative approach from behavioral, systems, and computational neuroscience.

 * Carefully-designed complex behavioral tasks to isolate the task or cognitive variables of interest, independent of sensory and motor confounds.
 * Large-scale *in vivo* electrophysiological recording and calcium imaging.
 * State-of-the-art multivariate analyses including machine learning to read specific information from neural ensemble activities.